Create an Effective Conference Breakout Strategy to Keep Members Engaged

-Conferences are an essential part of corporation’s and workforces strategies.
+Conferences are an essential part of corporation and workforce strategies.
 There will be a lot going on here, but the star players are breakout sessions.
 So what’s the difference between breakout and general sessions?
 Creating effective conference breakout sessions can help keep your members engaged during the whole event.

 General sessions are what the public pictures when they think about conferences.
 These typically include a speaker or group of speakers discussing broader elements of the convention’s theme or topics.
-General sessions are focused toward inspiration, motivation, or getting basic orientation on an issue.
+General sessions are focused on inspiration, motivation, or getting a basic orientation on an issue.

 Breakout sessions, meanwhile, are shorter sessions that involve smaller groups of attendees.
 They discuss a topic or teach a skill in more detail.
 These sessions also tend to be more hands-on, integrating technique demonstrations or projects that individuals and groups can work on.

 Breakout sessions are where the real learning happens.
-They build practical knowledge about an actionable skill.
+They build practical knowledge about actionable skills.
 These sessions also encourage group negotiation and participation.
-People who attend breakout sessions can go back to their job place with new team building skills and strategies.
+People who attend breakout sessions can go back to their job place with new team-building skills and strategies.

 Every conference group will be different.
 However, in general it’s a good idea to start by introducing the subject of the breakout session.
 Explain what will be covered, define the goals of the session, and quickly assess what attendees already know about the topic.
 This gives you a chance to clear up misconceptions or fill in gaps in knowledge before the real work begins.